harmony-one/h/progress/gheis-mohammadi.md

+2025-08-02 Sat

+Last week was one of the most productive weeks so far, with several important milestones achieved across consensus, networking, and stream sync development.

+The highlight of the week was the completion of the [EIP-2537 implementation (PR #4929)](https://github.com/harmony-one/harmony/pull/4929).
+This PR introduces the final version of the BLS12-381 precompiles based on the latest Ethereum specifications, enabling native BLS cryptography support directly in the Harmony EVM.
+With this addition, developers can now use BLS-based signature verification and pairing checks inside smart contracts without requiring external libraries.
+All tests passed and the implementation is spec-compliant, making Harmony one of the very few EVM chains to support BLS cryptography at the protocol level.

+Another major contribution was [PR #4930](https://github.com/harmony-one/harmony/pull/4930), which introduces a significant set of improvements to the staged stream sync.
+It enhances stream stability, clarifies the logic for handling bad blocks and retries, improves logs, and streamlines sync control flows across short-range and epoch syncing.
+These improvements address critical edge cases identified during devnet and localnet testing and move us closer to a stable testnet deployment of stream sync.

+I also tackled a noisy and misleading logging issue in [PR #4931](https://github.com/harmony-one/harmony/pull/4931).
+The previous heartbeat logic would flood logs with errors when shards received valid heartbeats for other shards or before their epoch chain had caught up.
+This PR introduces proper shard ID checks, debug-level logging, and ensures heartbeats are only processed after the relevant epoch sync, fixing long-standing crosslink heartbeat bugs in multi-shard environments.

+Finally, I cleaned up localnet port conflicts in [PR #4932](https://github.com/harmony-one/harmony/pull/4932).
+The extra node configurations used port ranges that conflicted with those auto-generated from existing nodes.
+This PR updates the configuration to higher non-conflicting ports, making it possible to spin up extra unsynced nodes for testing without running into “address already in use” errors.

+---

 2025-07-26 Sat:

 Just wrapped up a major round of improvements on our EIP-2537 implementation and submitted [PR #4926](https://github.com/harmony-one/harmony/pull/4926). it improves both the performance and correctness of our BLS12-381 precompiles.
 I updated the benchmark functions for G1 and G2 scalar multiplications.
 Instead of generic inputs, they now use worst-case scalars to better simulate maximum load.
 This gives us more realistic and meaningful performance metrics.
 I also updated the precompile addresses and they’re now exactly where they should be for proper deployment in the EVM.
 On top of that, I went through and cleaned up a bunch of things across the codebase: fixed typos, clarified misleading comments, polished documentation, and tightened up the field arithmetic modules like `fp2` and `fp6`.
 Also, the test suite been repaired and expanded to catch regressions and validate all the recent changes.